• Facebook

 The Community Spirit Youth Giving Challenge began in October 2017 as an effort to engage middle school-aged children in the principles of community and philanthropy.
 That year, the Community Foundation selected 23 winning entries from more than 60 submissions by 7th- and 8th-grade students in Jefferson and Lewis counties, awarding grants to 19 nonprofit organizations totaling $10,000 in support.
 The Watertown-based nonprofit Stage Notes was a 2017-2018 Community Spirit Youth Giving Challenge partner.
 The 2018-2019 Community Spirit Youth Giving Challenge was expanded to also include 7th- and 8th-grade students in St. Lawrence County.
 Community Bank N.A., joined the effort as a program partner, providing a corporate gift to help underwrite grant awards.

-Through a written essay contest, the initiative strives to help participants explore their concept of community and provide funding to eligible 501(c)(3) charitable organizations that embody and support what students feel makes their community a great place to live, work and play.
+Through a written essay contest, the initiative strives to help participants explore their concept of community and provide funding to eligible 501(c)(3) charitable organizations that embody and support what students feel makes their community a great place to live, work, and play.
 Students compete for a chance to award a $1,000 grant from a total of $10,000 available that the students themselves recommend.
-Ten students are selected and each will personally present a $1,000 grant to the nonprofit they have selected while spending time with the nonprofits’ leadership, learning about the organization’s mission and how it serves tri-county residents.
+Ten students are selected and each personally presents a $1,000 grant to the nonprofit they have selected while spending time with the nonprofit’s leadership, learning about the organization’s mission and how it serves tri-county residents.

-In the past five years, 102 students and an entire class have been selected to present 99 grants totaling $50,000 to 82 different nonprofit organizations that serve tri-county residents.
-Since the Community Spirit Youth Giving Challenge began, 590 students representing 23 school districts across the region have applied to the program, recommending grants to 210 different charitable organizations.
+In the past eight years, 132 students and an entire class have been selected to present 139 grants totaling $80,000 to nearly 100 different nonprofit organizations that serve tri-county residents.
+In its first five years, 842 students representing 25 school districts across the region have applied to the the Community Spirit Youth Giving Challenge, recommending grants to nearly 220 different charitable organizations.

-We are pleased to continue this initiative with support from an anonymous donor, a corporate gift from Community Bank N.A., as well as all who give to the Friends of the Foundation Annual Community Betterment Fund.
+We are pleased to continue this initiative with a major gift from an anonymous donor, corporate support from Community Bank, as well as all who give to the Friends of the Foundation Annual Community Betterment Fund.

 Northern New York Community Foundation